chris-pearce/scally/layout/README.md

 All of the layout modules should exist on their own, they are for layout purposes only.
 You should never mix in other styles with a layout module e.g. a grid cell, this ties in with the [Open/close principle](../utilities#openclose-principle) which is used for utilities.

-Layout modules should be thought of as shelves.
-They contain content but are not content in themselves.
-You put up your shelves then fill them with your stuff.

 So if we look at the HTML for the header demo'd above:

 ```